j5bot/j5bot.github.com/index.md

 'real' in order to help people get more done and have more fun._

-_I <3 JS: so much so that my nickname, J5, is both a reference to the 80's movie Short Circuit's Johnny 5 robot-with-emotions and to the h4x0r spelling of JS.
+_I <3 JS: so much so that my nickname, J5, is both a reference to the 80's movie Short Circuit's Johnny 5 robot-with-emotions and to the tongue-in-cheek h4x0r spelling of JS.
 Eeen-put, Stephanie!_

 ## An overview of my technical experience